maheedhar1305/ProductPricingService/README.md

 ## 1. Quickstart

  There are 3 *options* to quickly access and use the application.
-They are :
+They are:
   - Download the source code and build the binary.
 (Using **Gradle**)
   - Download and run, a publicly available Docker image.
 (Using **Docker**)
   - Use the Kubernetes script to deploy the application to a cluster.
 (Using a **Kubernetes** solution of your choice, such as Google Kubernetes Engine)